 6 Class Flags

 6.1 Flag will be used as the ILCA/Laser Class Flag.
-(Changes to SI for Club Racing 6.1)
+(Changes to Whitefriars SI for Club Racing 6.1)

 7 The Courses

 7.1 The course to be sailed and the number of rounds will be posted either; (a) on the rail of the race control hut not later than the Warning Signal for each race, or (b) on the course board on the committee boat not later than the warning signal for each race.